Call us

 You can get support by calling us through

-Bildtelefoni External link, opens in new window. (if you need a sign language interpreter)
+Bildtelefoni External link. (if you need a sign language interpreter)

-Texttelefoni External link, opens in new window. (for phone calls between textphones and standard voice phones)
+Texttelefoni External link. (for phone calls between textphones and standard voice phones)

-Teletal External link, opens in new window. (if you want the support of a third person supplied in the call)
+Teletal External link. (if you want the support of a third person supplied in the call)

 Project to increase the percentage of answered telephone calls